 When creating activities within your database, you will most likely want to establish some of them as repeating activities (e.g. weekly meetings, regularly scheduled appointments, etc.).
 You can learn how to create activities here.
 In this post we'll cover how to set up an activity as a repeating activity.

 When you bring up the Activity Details page, you will see the below:

 All of the fields in this dialog are covered in the post linked to above.
-Here we'll just consider how you utilize the Repeat option (highlighted above).
+Here we'll just consider how you utilize the Repeats option (highlighted above).
 If you click inside the Recurrence box, you'll see seven repeating options:

 There are several things to look at here, dependent upon whether or not you choose to repeat daily, weekly, monthly or yearly.

 If you click daily, you'd then see the below:

 You can then click inside the Repeat Ends box, select "on", and then choose your End Date for the Daily Activity to stop recurring.